 During the onboarding process for PressPage Mail, we'll ask you to pick a subdomain to set up PressPage Mail.
+If you also use a subdomain for the Newsroom itself, please note that you'll need to pick a different subdomain in that case.

 This subdomain is required by our vendor to: